 What is Youth Cancer Trust?

-The Youth Cancer Trust is a charity based in Bournemouth.
-It provides support and free, activity-based holidays for young people living with cancer in the UK or Ireland.Read more
+The Youth Cancer Trust is a charity based in Dorset.
+It provides online support and free, therapeutic wellbeing holidays for young people living with and beyond cancer in the UK or Ireland.Read more

 A break from cancer